zam-haus/wissenslandkarte/frontend/tech-debt.md

 ## S

+- upload warn messages should include rejected filename and user
+- healtchecks in docker compose

 ## M

+- show toast if image upload failed

 - image file needs to be released to prevent memory leak in step image upload
 - image file (by name) can be added twice in image upload